Lauren Herold, Ph.D.

 Teaching, Mentorship, & Facilitation

 As an educator, I prompt students to reconsider and rethink the world as they understand it.
-My goal as a teacher is to create equitable learning environments where students can explore issues of equity and social justice and develop skills in thinking critically and communicating.
+My goal as a teacher is to create equitable learning environments where students explore social justice issues and develop skills in thinking critically, writing, and communicating.

 I served as a teaching assistant for the following classes: